-Animal Medicines Australia thanks and acknowledges the Pet Food Industry Association of Australia for contributing to this report.
+Animal Medicines Australia thanks and acknowledges the Australian Veterinary Association and the Pet Food Industry Association of Australia for contributing to this report.

 Message from the President

 Our pets form an important component of most Australians' lives.
 Whether for companionship, assistance, teaching responsibility, or the associated physical and mental health benefits, our relationship with our pets continues to change and evolve.